fda0/git_nocheckin_hook/README.md

 Inspired by popular svn hook.

-This hook scans files that have staged changes (you can work around by doing git parkour if you reaaaally want) for ```nocheckin``` sequence.
+This hook scans files that have staged changes (you can work around this by doing git parkour if you reaaaally want) for ```nocheckin``` sequence.

 To install this hook globally for git you can download ```pre-commit``` executable from here: